s-damian/larasort/README.md

 If you want to specify the columns to `SELECT` for your Model, you can specify the `columns` option.

 You can put either an array or a string.
-Example with an array: `['id', 'email', 'username']` Example with a string: `'id, email, username'`
+Example with an array: `['id', 'email', 'username']`.
+Example with a string: `'id, email, username'`.

 By default the `SELECT` will be done on all the columns.